ucsb-cs148-w26/pj06-deep-fake-protection/team/contributions/CONTRIBS.md

 ### Code Contributions

 At the start of the course, when our team was still making a web application, I created React components for our front end.
 I wrote guidelines for users to follow when submitting their images.
 I ensured that our frontend connected seamlessly with the other components built by other team members.
+I also spent a ton of time with John researching and developing the math and logic beneath our protection algorithms, which form the core of our application.

-When we pivoted to a desktop executable, I pair-programmed with Milad to create the desktop executable for macOS.
-Specifically, I created a database that stores the user's previously masked images in our app (PR #120).
+When we pivoted to a desktop executable, I pair-programmed with Milad to create the macOS desktop executable (PR #120).
+Specifically, I created a database that stores the user's previously masked images in our app (PR #118).
+I also helped add info buttons (PR #148) and worked with Milad to ensure the app installs correctly (PR #112).

 I also created a React component for our About page.
 I wrote about how we never store the user's images; it is up to the user to decide whether they want their images stored locally on their machine.
 I also explained how our app works: it does not prevent individual images from being deepfaked, but rather adds adversarial noise to images, which will throw off new deepfake models when they are trained on our poisoned images.
 We hope that if enough people start using our app, there will be enough poisoned data on the internet that it will be very hard to train new models.